 Fast4 Leagues are held in a more social atmosphere than traditional competitions or tournaments.
 It is a chance for players to compete and play with their peers in a more relaxed setting.
 Players are given different partners by the league organiser each week, allowing them to get to know new people and establish new bonds and connections.

 What’s available at Altona Tennis Club?

-Ladies League is held on a Monday night from 7:30pm, Juniors (includes boys and girls) is held on a Thursday evening from 6:00pm and Men’s also occurs on a Thursday night from 7:30pm.
+A Social League (ladies and men) is held on a Monday night from 7:30pm, Juniors (includes boys and girls) is held on a Thursday evening from 6:00pm and a Competitive League (ladies and men for more competitive players) takes place on a Thursday night from 7:30pm.
 Match durations are approximately 90 minutes with a singles and doubles rubber incorporated.